 Mail to: West Virginia Lottery/Claims, PO BOX 2913, Charleston, WV 25330.
 Players must be 18 years or older to purchase tickets.

-Effective January 1, 2019, House Bill 2982 allows winners of State Lottery draw games to remain anonymous in regards to his or her name, personal contact information, and likeness; providing that the prize exceeds one million dollars and the individual who elects to remain anonymous remits five percent of his or her winnings to the State Lottery Fund.
+Effective January 1, 2019, House Bill 2982 allows winners of State Lottery draw games to remain anonymous in regards to his or her name, personal contact information, and likeness; providing that the prize is equal to or exceeding $1 million dollars.
+When a group forms a lottery pool to purchase lottery tickets, only those members of the pool that each, individually, win a gross prize equal to or exceeding $1 million dollars may claim anonymity.

 - Sign the back of your ticket.
 The ticket is a bearer instrument by law.
 The holder is presumed to be the owner unless a signature proves otherwise.